An artists journey

 I hope there is nothing hindering you from picking up your camera, heading out to your local park, and getting back into nature.
 Or, optionally, leave the camera.
 Just experience the outdoors again.
 It is good for you

 A couple of days ago while wandering through a local natural area I saw 2 sights that made me feel good.
-A middle aged woman wearing a backpack was approaching me going the opposite direction.
+A middle-aged woman wearing a backpack was approaching me going the opposite direction.
 I wondered if she was another photographer, since I carry my camera in a backpack.
-As I got closer I saw that she was on oxygen.
+As I got closer, I saw that she was on oxygen.
 She had a tube under her nose going back to a tank, presumably, in the pack.

 In the other case, I came on a woman making her way along the trail using a walker.
 This was a gravel trail, not paved, so I assume it was work for her.

-Both of these ladies were quite a ways away from the closest parking lot.
+Both of these ladies were quite a way away from the closest parking lot.
 I thought they were awesome and encouraging.
 They were making a determined effort to get out in nature despite some hindrances.

 What is keeping you from doing it?
 Really.